BenjMy/pycathy_wrapper/doc/content/installing.rst

 How to run tests
 ----------------

+Start jupyterlab, select and exemple and run it.

+OR

-Download one of the exemple and run python *.py script
+Download one of the exemple and **run in the terminal**:

+    conda activate pyCATHY
+    python myexemple.py